simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Parameters]**

 - `other`: *
-  - Other value to compare. list or Array types are acceptable.
+  - The other value to compare.
+A list or an Array type is acceptable.

 <hr>